What is accreditation?

 Education plays a vital role in the development of any nation.
 Therefore, there is a premium on both quantity (increased access) and quality (relevance and excellence of academic programs offered) of higher education.

 As in any other domain, the method to improve quality remains the same.
 Finding and recognizing new needs and satisfying them with products and services of international standards.

-Shares with employers access to information on the quality of education offered to potential recruits.
+- Shares access to information on the quality of education offered to potential recruits with employers.

 Accrediting agencies are organizations (or bodies) that establish operating standards for educational or professional institutions and programs, determine the extent to which the standards are met, and publicly announce their findings.

 QU has a major goal to pursue accreditation for all the degree programs for which there are accrediting agencies.
 This aligns with its goal to maintain the quality of all educational programs, and with its philosophy of “Quality Management”.